blue-button/implementation-guide/transmit-using-direct.md

 A system must be able to accept one or more Direct Addresses.
 A Direct address may look like ellen.ross@somephr.org or jack.smith@direct.someapp.com.

 - For field validation, a Direct address follows the form of an email address.
-- For certificate validation, all legitimate addresses will have corresponding public certificates discoverable via DNSSEC.
+- For certificate validation, all legitimate addresses will have corresponding public certificates discoverable via DNS or LDAP.
 (See [Certificate Discovery](https://docs.google.com/document/d/1igDpIizm7CTfV-fUw_1EnrCUGIljFEgLPRHpgK5iaec/edit))

 ### C. Revoking Transmit Request